We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Ingredients for eyebrow growth serums include:

 These formulas aim to keep existing eyebrow hairs (and new growth) healthy.
 However, they don’t necessarily affect the growth phase like Latisse does.

 Can I use Latisse if I wear contacts?

 The brand recommends removing contact lenses before you apply Latisse.
 These instructions are outlined for using the product on eyelashes as intended, but it’s best to remove your contact lenses for use on eyebrows, too, in case any Latisse drips into your eyes.

 How long will it take before I see the results on my eyebrows?

 Latisse may take months to see results.
 One

 Should I use Latisse in the morning or at night?

 Although it’s pricey, Latisse may be an option for treating eyebrow hair loss.
 But because it’s available only by prescription, you’ll need to ask your doctor if you can use Latisse off-label for eyebrow growth.

-While serious side effects haven’t been reported from Latisse eyebrow growth use, it may not be a good fit for you.
-For example, if you have lighter-colored eyebrows, Latisse could darken them.
+No serious side effects have been reported from using Latisse for eyebrow growth.
+However, Latisse may not be a good fit for people with lighter-colored eyebrows, as it could darken them.